 An Inside Look at How the Varroa Mite’s True Diet Was Discovered

-By Samuel Ramsey, Ph.D., Ron Ochoa, Ph.D., Joe Mowery, Chris Pooley, Connor Gulbronson, Ph.D., and Gary Bauchan, Ph.D.
+By Gary Bauchan, Ph.D., with Ron Ochoa, Ph.D., Joe Mowery, Chris Pooley, Connor Gulbronson, Ph.D., and Dennis vanEngelsdorp, Ph.D.

 Varroa destructor, a mite that feeds on honey bees, is the greatest single driver of the global honey bee health decline.
 For years, scientists and bee keepers were told that the Varroa mite feeds on hemolymph (the bee’s blood) based on scientific research done long ago.
 However, for our research team led by Samuel Ramsey, Ph.D., this did not make sense, as the mite’s digestive system and mouthparts just did not seem like they were structured properly for blood feeding.
 Their closest evolutionary relatives were not blood feeders either.
 As pointed out by insect-rearing expert Allen Cohen, Ph.D., even their excrement was all wrong for them to be blood feeders.